Sustainability / Social Report / Customer Satisfaction and Safety Assurance Chemical and Product Safety

 Scroll left or right

-Information disclosed via the Safety Data Sheet (SDS)
+| Information disclosed and communicated via the Safety Data Sheet (SDS) and labels |

-Information disclosed via GPS/JIPS*2 activities
+| Information disclosed via GPS/JIPS*2 activities |

-Information disclosed via chemSHERPA*3
+| Information disclosed via chemSHERPA*3 |

-1. *1GHS stands for Globally Harmonized System of Classification and Labelling of Chemicals, which provides a globally standardized set of rules regarding chemical categories and the presentation of SDS information for hazardous properties of chemical substances, as well as precautions for their handling.
+- *1GHS stands for Globally Harmonized System of Classification and Labelling of Chemicals, which provides a globally standardized set of rules regarding chemical categories and the presentation of SDS information for hazardous properties of chemical substances, as well as precautions for their handling.

-3. *3chemSHERPA is a scheme that aims to ensure the appropriate management of the content of chemical products while communicating information regarding their ingredients throughout supply chains based on a unified list.
+- *3chemSHERPA is a scheme that aims to ensure the appropriate management of the content of chemical products while communicating information regarding their ingredients throughout supply chains based on a unified list.

 In-House Training and Education

 Particularly with respect to domestic and overseas laws and regulations, we have assigned chemical product management supervisors and workers in each business division and Group company who gather four times a year to exchange information, which is undertaken in two parts.
 In the first part, participants share information and discuss topics such as chemical product regulations in Japan and overseas along with the latest information and trends related to industry groups, and in the second part, topics such as regulatory trends and internal management systems that are focused on conveying information about chemicals are discussed.
-In FY2023/3, the meetings were attended by a total of 280 division heads and relevant staff.
+In FY2025/3, the meetings were attended by a total of 340 division heads and relevant staff.

 Voluntary Efforts Concerning Chemical Substances